hzjahromi/iweb/README.md

 Dr. Andrew Hines

 ## How to cite?
-If you want to cite thei data, please use the publication in IEEE:
+If you want to cite the data / platform, please cite the followying paper:
 [bib info]